cgsecurity/testdisk_documentation/forensics.rst

 Without a hardware write blocker, it's still possible to reduce the risks of accidental modifications.
 Using a Linux computer without graphical interface and without auto-mounting *may* be considered a good enough solution.

-Under Linux, `blockdev` or `hdparm` can be used to switch a disk to read-only:
+Under Linux, :command:`blockdev` or :command:`hdparm` can be used to switch a disk to read-only:

 .. code-block:: none